Featured Henges

 IC and IIC No ditch Western Britain

-...but adds that 'There was no national blueprint for the design of a henge'
+...but adds that 'There was no national blueprint for the design of a Henge'

 Associated Structures:

 Avebury Cove ( c.
-1899)Coves are a group of three to five stones that form an squared enclosure within stone circles and henge.
+1899)Coves are a group of three to five stones that form an squared enclosure within stone circles and Henge.
 An opening between the stones, oriented south east is also a feature.

 The Avebury cove (Photo: Right), is recorded to have once had a third stone which completed the cove and faced the existing slender "male" stone.
 This fell in 1713 and was destroyed, just before Stuckley's drawing in 1720.